misshie/hgvd2annovar/README.md

-# Hgvd2annovar
+# Hgvd2annovar / Hgvd2BED (alpha)

-Convert 'DBexome*.tab' file of the Human Genomic Variation Database <http:www.genome.med.kyoto-u.ac.jp/SnpDB/> into 'generic DB file' of the ANNOVAR software package <http://www.openbioinfomatics.org/annovar/>.
+Convert 'DBexome*.tab' file of the Human Genomic Variation Database <http:www.genome.med.kyoto-u.ac.jp/SnpDB/> into 'generic DB file' of the ANNOVAR software package <http://www.openbioinfomatics.org/annovar/> .
+Hgvd2BED generates a 4-column BED file.
+CAUTION: Hgvd2BED is under development.
+DO NOT USE UNTIL FORMAL RELEASE.

 ## Installation

-Just copy `hgvd2annovar.rb` to your working directory.
+Just copy `hgvd2annovar.rb` or `hgvd2bed` to your working directory.
 Ruby version 2.0 or 1.9 are recommended.

 ## Usage

 `ruby hgvd2annovar.rb DBexome20131010.tab > DBexome20131010.tab.txt`
+`ruby hgvd2bed.rb DBexome20131010.tab > DBexome20131010.bed`

 You can also use an option `-a` or `--all`.
 With these options, output will include non-PASS variants in the filter column.